SAP-archive/teched2020-IIS360/exercises/ex2/README.md

 # Exercise 2 - Switching to Flexible Column Layout

-In this exercise, we will switch the page layout to flexible column layout by making usage of the SAP Fiori Tool Page Map.\
+In this exercise, we will switch the page layout to flexible column layout by making usage of the SAP Fiori tool Page Map.\
 Flexible column layout splits the screen into several areas, allowing faster navigation between the List Report line items.

 (1) In the SAP Business Application Studio explorer pane, right-clicking on ![](./images/image2.png) opens a shortcut menu.\
-Alternatively, choose **Application Modeller - Show Page Map** via Command Palette.
+Alternatively, choose **Fiori: Show Page Map** via Command Palette.

 ![](./images/image1.png)